Ep 3: Gary Taubes – How Broken Science Led to an Obesity Epidemic

 Emily: But this is like politics versus science, right?
 I mean like this is not the same thing.
 Yeah.

 Gary Taubes: They ceased to become, they ceased to function as scientists.
 They accept something on faith: dietary fat causes heart disease, it raises LDL cholesterol and we should all eat low fat diets.
-And then they become, and I say this in the epilogue to “Good Calories, Bad Calories” and I never use the word scientist to To appreciate subjectively that a model depicts a part of th… More these researchers because I didn’t believe they functioned as scientists once they started into this chronic disease business, rather than realizing that they couldn’t know the truth, they pretended that they could, they convince themselves that they could or that they already did, which is worse.
+And then they become, and I say this in the epilogue to “Good Calories, Bad Calories” and I never use the word scientist to describe these researchers because I didn’t believe they functioned as scientists once they started into this chronic disease business, rather than realizing that they couldn’t know the truth, they pretended that they could, they convince themselves that they could or that they already did, which is worse.
 And then they proceeded to try and get us in.
 What they succeeded at was getting us to change how we eat.

 Emily: And so if we’re going to put this in that kind of context, I think it’s probably important to add in the sort of the influence of money and funding research and how that has like sort of furthered these individual or egotistical agendas in a way that maybe wasn’t so much of an issue before.